 Breach of Road Signage: What are the penalties?

 Every road is governed by signs and if you breach these then you will receive penalty points and a fine from the authorities.
+There are many different road sign across Great Britain, and many different penalty point to go with them.
+We take you through the possible outcome of breaking the following rules and signs at present.

 Driving Offences

-At present the common result of breaching road signage is to receive a fine and three points on your licence.
-We take you through the possible outcome of breaking the following rules and signs at present.- The driver of a goods vehicle exceeding the speed limit signs will receive 3-6 points on their licence and a possible fine.
+- The driver of a goods vehicle exceeding the speed limit signs will receive 3-6 points on their licence and a possible fine.

 - An SP20 means the vehicle has exceeded the speed limit for that type of vehicle and the driver will receive 3-6 points on their licence and a possible fine of up to £1,000.